erusseil/PISN-classification/README.md

 ## Parametrise dataset

 Once you have your dataset, the idea is to fit the lightcurves using a given model.
 The parameters used for the fit (for each passband of a given object) will be used for the machine learning step.
 For example from a simple polynomial fit of the form A*x^2 + B*x + C,  we will extract 3 parameters per passband per object.
-Additionally we can add extra parameters such as the number of points, the maximum peak value, the value of the loss value for the fit or the number of detected boolean points.
-Assuming we keep all the passbands, in this example we would get 6 * 7 = 42 parameters for each object.
+Additionally we have the option of adding te following extra parameters: the number of points; the maximum peak value; the loss value for the fit; and the number of detected boolean points.
+Assuming we keep all the passbands and all the extra parameters, in this example we would get 6 * 7 = 42 parameters for each object.

-In the end, from a data set we need to obtain a table with all the parameters for each objects.
+In the end, from a dataset we need to obtain a rectangular table with all the parameters for each objects.
 In the folder FeatureExtraction is a script "parametrisation.py" that allows that.
 It contains a functions 'parametrise' that will return you a table of parameter with the associated objects.
 Along this file you can also find "models.py" that contains the mathematical models for the fit : you can try other fits by adding your functions in this file.
 Here we tried with two models, the polynomial previously mentionned and the Bazin function (more [here](https://arxiv.org/pdf/0904.1066.pdf))

 ## Machine learning prediction

 Once we have the parameters table, most of the work is done.
 Two kind of analysis may come from this :

+### Classification

+This is traditional classification machine learning using a Random Forest.
+In order to do this we are using the random forest algorithm from sklearn.
+In the same file PISNml.py, there is a function create_ml that will train your model and saves it.
+You can then visualise the results of your model in the file ModelScore.ipynb.
+Be aware that supervised classification is not really suited to detect few objects hidden in a large dataset, the results we obtained for PISNe are not very conclusive.
+Anomaly detection should be prefered in this case.

 ### Anomaly detection

 Since there are so few PISN,  anomaly detection algorithm is suited for the job.
 The idea is that PISN might be so different from other objects that they are isolated in the space parameter.
 We could then focus only on the most isolated objects and hope to find PISN.

 To accomplish this we are using the isolation forest algorithm from sklearn.
 In the folder MachineLearning you can find a script "PISNml.py" that contains a function create_if.
 Inputing the parameter table in this function will incremente the table with extra columns caracterising how normal the object is comparing to other objects.
 The lower this score is, the more isolated is the object is in the parameter space.
+The creation and visualisation of your results are available in file Isolation forest.ipynb.
 Additionnaly you can visualise the space parameter in the jupyter notebook ParamStudy.ipynb.

-### Classification

-Now you can also try to use more traditional classification machine learning using a Random Forest.In order to do this we are using the random forest algorithm from sklearn.
-In the same file PISNml.py, there is a function create_ml that will train your model that save it.
-You can then visualise the results of your model in the file ModelScore.ipynb
+This method provides good results to identify high signal PISNe.

+## Discussion

+The pipeline is operational and experiments can be done using different fits, different filters and different parametrisations.
+This work took place in the context of a master 2 internship and thus, all the results I obtained are detailed in the file PISN_report.pdf.
+Additionnal results were produced after the report : the main contaminant of the isolation forest being Active Galactic Nuclei (AGNs), we tried to apply the random forest classification to detect them.
+It turns out that the model we used (quadratic fit, 4 extra parameters and WFD sample) is extremely efficient at identifying AGNs.
+We can therefore use this model to filter the AGNs and then upgrade the results for the detection of PISNe.